srcshelton/gentoo-ebuilds/README.md

 ... with a slightly larger set of builds failing if `FEATURES="strict"` or `FEATURES="stricter"`, or if `MAKEOPTS` is not set to "`-j1`".

+* app-arch/lz4
+    * Ensure that appropriate `PREFIX` directory is available to build system
 * app-arch/unzip
     * Remove `cc` hard-coding
 * app-crypt/pinentry